1998–1999 Ecuador economic crisis

 The 1998–99 Ecuador economic crisis was a period of economic instability that resulted from a combined inflationary-currency crisis, financial crisis, fiscal crisis, and sovereign debt crisis.
-Severe inflation and devaluation of the sucre led to President Jamil Mahuad announcing on January 9, 2000 that the U.S. dollar would be adopted as the national currency.
-Poor economic conditions and subsequent protests against the government resulted in the 2000 Ecuadoran coup d’état in which Jamil Mahuad was forced to resign and was replaced by his Vice President, Gustavo Noboa.
+Severe inflation and devaluation of the sucre led to President Jamil Mahuad announcing on January 9, 2000, that the U.S. dollar would be adopted as the national currency.
+Poor economic conditions and subsequent protests against the government resulted in the 2000 Ecuadorian coup d’état in which Jamil Mahuad was forced to resign and was replaced by his vice president, Gustavo Noboa.

 Background

-Throughout the 20th century, Ecuador was one of the poorer countries in Latin America, and had high rates of poverty and income inequality compared to other countries in the region.
-By the late 1990s around 45% of the population lived below the national poverty line, making them especially vulnerable.
-The discovery of oil in the 1960s lead to rapid economic growth, but created an economy that was dependent on exports of oil and agricultural products such as bananas, coffee, and shrimp.
+Throughout the 20th century, Ecuador was one of the poorer countries in Latin America and it had high rates of poverty and income inequality compared to other countries in the region.
+By the late 1990s, around 45% of the population lived below the national poverty line, making them especially vulnerable.
+The discovery of oil in the 1960s led to rapid economic growth but created an economy that was dependent on exports of oil and agricultural products such as bananas, coffee, and shrimp.
 Lower oil prices resulted in economic stagnation throughout the 1980s and into the 1990s, as oil exports alone accounted for half of the country's total exports and about a third of all government revenue in the late 1990s.
-Ecuador's population and economy can be geographically divided into three general regions: the Pacific coastal region in the west, the central Andean highlands, and the eastern Amazonian regions.
-95% of the population lives on the coast or the central highlands, and accounts for the majority of Ecuador's economic activity.
+Ecuador's population and economy can be geographically divided into four general regions: the Pacific coastal region in the west, the central Andean highlands, the eastern Amazonian regions, and the Insular region comprising the Galápagos Islands.
+95% of the population lives on the coast or in the central highlands, and this accounts for the majority of Ecuador's economic activity.
 The Amazonian regions are mostly populated by indigenous people who are generally poorer, despite the fact that the Amazon contains Ecuador's significant oil reserves.
-Across all three regions, poverty is much worse in rural areas than in urban areas.
+Across all four regions, poverty is much worse in rural areas than in urban areas.
 Ecuador's social and economic inequalities have contributed to internal tensions and political divides on a national level, which became evident during the government's response to the financial crisis.